-The discussions were held within the framework of the commission, especially with the comrades who were there before, and - to some extent - in the evening; then Monday morning with some of the delegations.
-The main concern was that of the Soviet [delegates], and also of some of the other [delegates], namely to include as a first issue in the communiqué the incidents with China and reach solidarity against China.
-Besides the other appreciations in the communiqué, which referred to the increase in the aggressivity of imperialism, in the number of aggressive actions, and the imminent danger of war, there was also the necessity of strengthening the fighting force of the Warsaw Treaty so that it can crush any aggressor on any boundary.
+The discussions were held within the framework of the committee, especially with the comrades who were there before, and - to some extent - in the evening; then Monday morning with some of the delegations.

+The main concern was that of the Soviet [delegates], and also of some of the other [delegates], wanted to include as a first issue in the communiqué the incidents with China and reach solidarity against China.
+Besides other expressions in the communiqué, which referred to the increase in the aggressiveness of imperialism, in the number of aggressive actions, and the imminent danger of war, there was also the necessity of strengthening the fighting force of the Warsaw Treaty so that it can crush any aggressor on any frontier.
 Isn't it so?
 The last formulation was something to that effect.
 The appeal was somewhat better but again with many such tendencies.
 Let's call for the achievement of security, but if you don't come, they'll beat the living daylights out of you.
-The sense of the appeal was something like this: you'll get into hot water whether you come or you don't! (smiling).

-Those persons who were more active in the commission, in the sense of their having adopted harsh positions, were the Poles, who really had the harshest positions.
+The meaning of the appeal was something like this: you'll get into hot water whether you come or you don't! [smiling].
+Those persons who were more active in the committee, in the sense of their having adopted harsh positions, were the Poles, who really had the harshest positions.

-The comrades said nice words to one another at about 2 o'clock in the morning and it seems that these words were of some good ultimately.
+The comrades said nice words to one another at about 2 o'clock at night but it seems that these words also were some good eventually.

-Afterwards they entered the zoological field.
+Afterwards they entered into the zoological field.

-You see, [Mircea] Malita was the spokesman there.
+You see, [Mircea] Malita was the speaker there.
 And this in the following way: if people don't help one another in all respects, then what kind of an alliance is that if you don't act in both the East and the West, in both the South and the North?